drashland/website-v2/docs/dmm/v2.x/1_getting_started/1_introduction.md

    drash was updated from v1.5.2 to v2.0.0
    ```

-   And if you check your `deps.ts` file, the version should have been updated
+   And if you check your `deps.ts` file, the version should have been updated.

 ## Features

-- Zero 3rd party dependencies
+- Zero third-party dependencies outside of Deno Standard Modules
 - Updates dependencies in a simple manner
-- Only reads and writes to your deps.ts file
+- Only reads and writes to your `deps.ts` file
 - Looks up modules on the following registries:
   - https://deno.land/std/
   - https://deno.land/x/